michaelwoodroof/michaelwoodroof/README.md

 <h3>Hello, I'm Michael!</h3>
 <p>I am a dedicated mobile programmer with a keen interest in Kotlin.
+I have a deep interest in accessibility and love ensuring that applications are accessible so apps can be used by all.
 I particularly enjoy frontend development as I love designing and creating.</p>

 <div>
   <h4>My Languages & Technologies</h4>